GE revenue lower than expected, Europe a worry

 "We're concerned about the revenue miss," said Oliver Pursche, president of Gary Goldberg Financial Services in Suffern, New York.
 "That's really what we're focused on this earnings season.
 We're not so concerned about being a penny above or below expectations, because that can be handled with accounting."

-The world's biggest maker of jet engines and electric turbines said net income from continuing operations rose 0.6 percent to $3.93 billion, or 37 cents per share, compared with $3.90 billion, or 36 cents per share, a year ago.
+The world's biggest maker of jet engines and electric turbines said net income from continuing operations rose 0.6 percent to $3.93 billion (2.53 billion pounds), or 37 cents per share, compared with $3.90 billion, or 36 cents per share, a year ago.

 Factoring out one-time items, profit came to 39 cents per share, above the 38 cents analysts had forecast, according to Thomson Reuters I/B/E/S.